Risk Management Best Practices for Non-Profits

 Posted in: Risk Management Consulting

 Are you aware of the exposures that may threaten your non-profit organization?
-I had the opportunity to speak on a webinar organized by the non-profit team at McGladrey where we exposed commonly faced risks and shared best practices to help non-profit organizations avoid facing costly and disruptive issues.
+I had the opportunity to speak on a webinar organized by the non-profit team at McGladrey where we exposed commonly faced risks and shared best practices regarding risk management for nonprofits to help your organization avoid facing costly and disruptive issues.
 I’ve distilled down the main points into what I hope will be a helpful post for organizations looking to limit exposure to risk.

-This post will cover four areas of concern for non-profit executives:
+This post will cover four risk and safety management concerns for non-profit executives:

 - Cyber liability;

 How do you protect your non-profit from Cyber Liability?

 If you’re not already familiar with cyber liability, it is the risk posed by conducting business over the internet, over other networks or using electronic storage technology.
 So if your organization has a website, a shared network or saved data in the cloud, then you are at risk.
 There are two types of breaches:

 1) First party, which includes employee data, and occurs when your own information is breached or compromised, and

 2) Third party, which includes former and current donors, clients, students and consumers, and occurs when their information that your organization has promised to keep safe, is compromised.

 We find that third party breaches are more common than first party.
 And as a non-profit you are vulnerable due to financial constraints as well as the type and number of records you have stored.